I, J.K. Kelley, offer writing, editing, and proofreading services for hire.

 Editing: I will work with you to help your material be what you want it to be, and if you like, to help you determine what it should be.
-This may take the form of developmental editing (commentary and suggestions not intended to result in a finished ms), substantive editing, line editing, or copy editing.
+This may take variable forms depending on what the ms needs and what the client desires.
 I will explain the differences between those modes and why one would choose one over another.

 Above all, I will tell you the truth about your work.
 If people have put your work down and you believe their criticisms were unfair, I can offer perspective.
 More commonly, those close to you can not be objective about your work and will praise it to the point where you begin to suspect an echo chamber.
 There, also, I can offer a candid perspective.
 A fair number of those who call themselves editors are desperate enough to tell you whatever you want to hear.
 I’m not, and I view my duty as telling you the truth.

 Editing and proofreading processes in particular may vary, including how I handle sampling.
 Your book is not just like any other book, and a cookie-cutter method just can’t work.